 8. "Til a Tear Becomes a Rose"

 Marriage partners became an old-fashioned family singing duo when Lorrie Morgan's voice was added to this song after Whitley's passing, making for a memorable and gut-wrenching single that helps define both artists' careers.

 When it comes to sad songs, "Don't Close Your Eyes" ranks up there with Garth Brooks' "The Dance."
 Both songs' intro alone leaves at least one fan out there scrambling for the tissue box.
 As a side note, the original video for "The Dance" includes a brief tribute to Whitley.

 Anyone successfully overcoming bouts of depression will understand these lyrics loud and clear.
-Whitley sings conquering life, even when it felt like proverbial storm clouds followed him around.
-The song, which became one of Whitley's biggest hits, is referenced in another modern classic, “Go Rest High on that Mountain,” written by Vince Gill in reaction to the deaths of Gill's brother and Whitley.
+Whitley sings about conquering life, even when it felt like proverbial storm clouds followed him around.
+The song, which became one of Whitley's biggest hits, is referenced in another modern classic, "Go Rest High on that Mountain," written by Vince Gill in reaction to the deaths of Gill's brother and Whitley.

 This story originally ran on Aug.
 9, 2018.

 Now Watch: Willie Nelson Collaborations That Will Blow Your Mind